Catenoid limits of singly periodic minimal surfaces with Scherk-type ends: Examples

 \subsection{Surfaces of genus 0}

 When the genus $g = N-L = 0$, we have $n_l = 1$ for all $1 \le l \le L$, i.e.\ there is only one neck on every layer.
 It then makes sense to drop the subscript $k$.
 For instance, the position and the force for the neck on layer $l$ are simply denoted by $q_l$ and $F_l$.
+We assume $L>1$ in this part.

 In this case, if $\Theta_1 = 0$, Equation~\eqref{eq:resc} can be explicitly solved by

 and the force can be written in the form

 where we changed to the parameters